 34. Why is antibiotic therapy beneficial for pneumonia?

-35. What are the diagnostics for pneumonia?
+35. What are the diagnostic tests for pneumonia?

-They need to learn hand hygiene, cough etiquette,
+They need to learn hand hygiene, cough etiquette, a

 38. What are the various complications of pneumonia?